Cylinders in singular del Pezzo surfaces: Construction of cylinders

-In this section, we prove the second statement (II) of Theorem~\ref{theorem:main}.
-For a given singular del Pezzo surface $S$ not listed in Theorem~\ref{theorem:main} (I) we find an effective anticanonical $\mathbb{Q}$-divisor $D_S$ such that the complement of the support of $D_S$ is isomorphic to $\mathbb{A}^1\times Z$ for some smooth rational affine curve $Z$.
+Now we seek for an effective anticanonical $\mathbb{Q}$-divisor~$D_S$ that defines a cylinder on a given singular del Pezzo surface $S$ of degree $\leq 2$ not listed in Theorem~\ref{theorem:main} (I).
 To this end, instead of the singular surface $S$, we can consider its minimal resolution $f:\tilde{S}\to S$.
 Since we only allow du Val singularities on the surface $S$, the surface $\tilde{S}$ is a smooth weak del Pezzo surface, i.e., a smooth surface with nef and big anticanonical class $-K_{\tilde{S}}$.
 On this smooth weak del Pezzo surface, it is enough to find an effective anticanonical $\mathbb{Q}$-divisor $D_{\tilde{S}}$ satisfying the following conditions: \begin{itemize} \item its support contains all the $(-2)$-curves on $\tilde{S}$; \item the complement of the support of $D_{\tilde{S}}$ is isomorphic to $\mathbb{A}^1\times Z$ for some smooth rational affine curve $Z$. \end{itemize} Then we can take the divisor $D_S$ as $f(D_{\tilde{S}})$.

 On the other hand, in order to find such a divisor $D_{\tilde{S}}$, we start with the projective plane $\mathbb{P}^2$ and one of the following effective anticanonical $\mathbb{Q}$-divisors $D_{\mathbb{P}^2}$ on $\mathbb{P}^2$: \begin{itemize} \item a triple line $3L$; \item $a_1L_1+a_2L_2$, where $a_1+a_2=3$ and $L_1$, $L_2$ are distinct lines; \item $aL+bC$, where $a+2b=3$, $C$ is an irreducible conic and $L$ is a line tangent to the conic $C$; \item $a_1L_1+a_2L_2+a_3L_3$, where $a_1+a_2+a_3=3$ and $L_1$, $L_2$, $L_3$ are three distinct lines meeting at a single point. \end{itemize} Note that the complement $\mathbb{P}^2\setminus \mathrm{Supp}(D_{\mathbb{P}^2})$ is isomorphic to $\mathbb{A}^2$, $\mathbb{A}^1\times\left(\mathbb{A}^1\setminus \{\mbox{one point}\}\right)$, $\mathbb{A}^1\times\left(\mathbb{A}^1\setminus \{\mbox{one point}\}\right)$, $\mathbb{A}^1\times\left(\mathbb{A}^1\setminus \{\mbox{two points}\}\right)$, respectively.